December 11, 2012

 It is critical however, when charging batteries for winter storage, that you do not confuse the 0.5% in amperage, or less, at FLOAT voltage vs. ABSORPTION voltage.
 Just because your smart charger has dropped to float DOES NOT MEAN THE BATTERY IS FULL.
 Charging a lead acid battery to 100% SOC can take many, many hours and even the best AGM batteries can take in excess of 5 1/2 hours, at best, to go from 50% SOC to 100% SOC and this without premature floatulation.
 If the charger drops to float too early it can literally take days to get the battery back to 100% SOC.
 Putting a less than 100% SOC battery into winter storage is simply not good for the battery, Sadly, too many so called smart chargers drop to float well before the battery is actually full.
 It is up to you to ensure the battery reaches 100% SOC before winter storage and this can be measured by absorption voltage and net current.
 Please do not trust any Ah counter or other battery monitors SOC screen to tell you when you have attained 100% SOC.

 This particular battery had good specific gravity (SG) balance between the 6 cells so the battery was then equalized at a voltage of 15.5V for a short 30 minute blast.
 Fall equalization is a standard practice for me when winterizing flooded or Lifeline AGM batteries before winter storage.
-The first thing I set up on a fall winterization of a vessel is my bench-top power supply.
+The first thing I set up on a fall winterization of a vessel is the bench-top power supply.
 I start charging first so that by the end of the days work the batteries are 100% charged and ready for isolation.

 Placing the Bank Into Winter Storage Mode: